apache/druid/docs/querying/sql.md

 ### LIMIT

-The LIMIT clause can be used to limit the number of rows returned.
-It can be used with any query type.
-It is pushed down to Data processes for queries that run with the native TopN query type, but not the native GroupBy query type.
-Future versions of Druid will support pushing down limits using the native GroupBy query type as well.
-If you notice that adding a limit doesn't change performance very much, then it's likely that Druid didn't push down the limit for your query.
+The LIMIT clause limits the number of rows returned.
+In some situations Druid will push down this limit to data servers, which boosts performance.
+Limits are always pushed down for queries that run with the native Scan or TopN query types.
+With the native GroupBy query type, it is pushed down when ordering on a column that you are grouping by.
+If you notice that adding a limit doesn't change performance very much, then it's possible that Druid wasn't able to push down the limit for your query.

+### OFFSET

+The OFFSET clause skips a certain number of rows when returning results.

+If both LIMIT and OFFSET are provided, then OFFSET will be applied first, followed by LIMIT.
+For example, using LIMIT 100 OFFSET 10 will return 100 rows, starting from row number 10.

+Together, LIMIT and OFFSET can be used to implement pagination.
+However, note that if the underlying datasource is modified between page fetches, then the different pages will not necessarily align with each other.

+There are two important factors that can affect the performance of queries that use OFFSET:

+- Skipped rows still need to be generated internally and then discarded, meaning that raising offsets to high values can cause queries to use additional resources.
+- OFFSET is only supported by the Scan and GroupBy [native query types](#query-types).
+Therefore, a query with OFFSET will use one of those two types, even if it might otherwise have run as a Timeseries or TopN.
+Switching query engines in this way can affect performance.

 ### UNION ALL